INTRODUCTION

 Under such conditions, both the peasants and the artisans suffered.
 Artisans were forced to sell their goods at a low rate.
 Peasants were unable to pay the revenue, that was demanded from them.
 So the production in both the areas showed a downward trend.
 In 1770 the worst famine occurred in Bengal, which wiped away 1/3 of the population.

-Since, the collection of tax was a vital requirement of the company, they introduced three new systems to collect revenue.
-These were the Permanent Settlement, the Mahalwari system and the Ryotwari system.
+Since the collection of tax was a vital requirement of the company, they introduced three new systems to collect revenue.
+These were the Permanent Settlement, the Mahalwari system, and the Ryotwari system.

-Also Read- how when and where history class 8 : Cbse board Class 8 History Chapter 1
+Also Read- how when and where history class 8: Cbse board Class 8 History Chapter 1

 Permanent Settlement

 The economy of Bengal was in shambles.
 How would it get revenue for its various expenses?.
 The Company finally introduced the Permanent Settlement of Bengal in 1793 It was introduced by Lord Cornwallis.
 According to this settlement, the rajas and talukdars were made the zamindars.
-They became hereditary owners of land.
+They became hereditary owners of the land.
 They had to collect the rent from the peasants and deposit the revenue with the Company.
 The amount to be paid was fixed permanently, it could not be increased in the future.

 The effects of the Permanent Settlement are:

-• There was an increase in the revenue of the Company, as it was fixed permanently.
+- There was an increase in the revenue of the Company, as it was fixed permanently.

 Mahalwari System

-It was introduced in the Gangetic Valley, North-West Provinces, the Punjab and parts of Central India.
+It was introduced in the Gangetic Valley, North-West Provinces, the Punjab, and parts of Central India.
 Under this system 'Mahals (groups of villages) were created as community blocks.
 They were held responsible for the collection of land revenue from their respective Mahals or blocks.
 The rulers resented the annexation of their territories.
 The nobility was angered by the loss of their zamindaris.
 The lot of the peasants became miserable under the exploitative system of land revenue collection.
 The craftsmen suffered under the new trade policies whereby they had to face unfair competition with foreign goods.
 All these different sections of society expressed their anger and hatred for the British rule through protests and revolts.

 Ryotwari System